byuflowlab/Aeroelasticity.jl/docs/src/guide.md

 The concatenated model is a decoupled model, since the states, inputs, and parameters of each submodel are not influenced in any way by the states, inputs, and parameters of the other submodels.
-To couple these models, we introduce the following coupling function, which defines the inputs of the combined model as functions of its rates, states, and parameters as well as the current time.
+To couple these models, we introduce the following coupling function, which defines the inputs of the concatenated model as functions of its rates, states, and parameters, as well as the current time.
 ```math
 \bm{y} = \bm{\mathcal{G}}(\bm{\dot{X}}, \bm{X}, \bm{P}, t)
 ```